AndySomogyi/sbmlsolver/wrappers/SWIGPython/doc/mod_roadrunner/cls_RoadRunner.rst

 .. method:: RoadRunner.getCC(variable, parameter)

-   Get scaled a single control coefficient with respect to a global parameter.
+   Rerturns a scaled control coefficient with respect to a parameter.
+For example

+   getCC ('J1', 'Vmax')
+   getCC ('S1', 'Xo')
+   getCC ('S2', 'Km')

    :param variable: The id of a dependent variable of the coefficient, for example a
                     flux or species concentration.